tombye/trexit/_posts/2017-11-05-cheese-yes-please.markdown

 categories: jekyll update
 ---

 There are lots of excellent things about being in Italy.
-The food, the landscape, the architecture, the art, the people.
-Blah, blah, blah.
+The food, the landscape, the architecture, the art, the people... blah, blah, blah.
 The best thing, however, is the cheese etiquette in restaurants.

 When you order pasta, you don’t have to ask for cheese.
 And when the cheese arrives, it isn’t jealously guarded by a waiter who decides how much cheese you should get.